lawrencesim/templatize-python/more/functions/README.md

 As demonstrated earlier, functions can return almost anything and be appropriately handled from there.
 However, functions that return a function will continue to be re-evaluated until it returns a non-function value.
 Or it will error if it begins to detect an infinite loop (the max. iterations is kept quite strict at 12).

 Functions are evaluated when they are first called (or never if they are not).
-After the first call however, the returned value from the first evaluation is cached.
+After the first call, the returned value from the first evaluation is cached.
 If the function is passed to a context however, it is considered dynamic and re-evaluated each time (even if the same context).

 &nbsp; *Template:*